icesjs/github-hosts/README.md

 # github-hosts

-*A simple tool of command line to query and set hosts of GitHub.*
+*Simple command line utility for querying and updating hosts of GitHub.*

 ## Install